 In most cases, two visits to Miller Family Dental are required to complete the crown procedure.
 First, any decay will need to be removed.
 Then, the tooth will be filed down, or parts of the tooth may need to be built up to support a crown.
 A model will be made by either a digital scan or by a traditional impression.

 While your crown is being fabricated, a temporary restoration will be placed to protect the prepared tooth.
 Once the new crown is ready, it will be fitted and tested for the proper feel and bite.
-Then, your dentist in Torrance, CA will make any necessary adjustments.
+Then, your dentist will make any necessary adjustments.
 At that point, it will be cemented permanently in place.
 Now, your tooth is fully restored with a strong and durable dental crown.

 Keep in mind, having good oral hygiene practices will extend the life of your newly restored smile.
 That means brushing, flossing at least twice daily.
 Also, don’t neglect regular visits to Miller Family Dental for preventive care.